TheKizard/DeltaForce-3D-Printer/README.md

 like a tablet, will use the mklauncher and Machinekit client for Machineface.

-This branch contains specialized code for modifying the UI of Machineface for my specific variation!
+This branch may contain specialized code for modifying the UI of Machineface for my specific variation!